aithoughts/aipm-chat/contributing/Basic/Architecture.md

 # Architecture Design

-LobeChat is an AI conversation application built on the Next.js framework, aiming to provide an AI productivity platform that enables users to interact with AI through natural language.
-The following is an overview of the architecture design of LobeChat:
+LoiChat is an AI conversation application built on the Next.js framework, aiming to provide an AI productivity platform that enables users to interact with AI through natural language.
+The following is an overview of the architecture design of LoiChat:

 #### TOC